 While data about how much we love porn keeps pouring in, these conversations remain few and far between.
 Simultaneously, we are going through what The Atlantic has called “a sex recession,” with American young adults and teenagers having less sex than ever.
 Failing to have honest, open conversations about porn reflects our inability (and lingering puritanism?) to comfortably discuss what we do and do not enjoy sexually.
 Tragically, it is our off-screen sex lives that suffer as a result.

-Maybe if we managed to normalize porn, if we somehow removed the stigma that surrounds it, we would be able to more comfortably explore our sexual preferences.
+Maybe if we start watching the cams and somehow removed the stigma that surrounds a person that wants to watch live porn of cam models, we would be able to more comfortably explore our sexual preferences.
 If we watched porn with friends, for example, perhaps some cultural critique would be more present in public discourse.
 Granted, that would make our friendships a little awkward.
 But the liminality of porn as a medium to achieving sexual pleasure could possibly lie on this very guilt-bearing, line-crossing character that maintains its status as a taboo topic.

 Pornography is for many a medium of experimentation with different ways of arousal — some more “prohibited” than others.
 However, society still stigmatizes sexual fetishes in a way that limits discourse and perpetuates actually problematic motifs in pornography, that end up conditioning our sexual experiences.